-For the years ended December 31, 2018 and 2017, reserve for future capital outlays and related transfers has been decreased by \$150,000 in each year.
+For the years ended December 31, 2019 and 2018, reserve for future capital outlays and related transfers has been decreased by \$200,000 and \$150,000, respectively.
 The decrease is to eliminate the general fund expenditure and capital fund revenue related to the creation of future improvement authorizations.
-Additionally, for the years ended December 31, 2018 and 2017, capital projects have been reduced by \$200,000 and \$700,000, respectively, to eliminate the general fund and capital fund expenditures related to the creation of improvement authorization.
-The net effect on capital appropriations and related transfers is a decrease of \$350,000 and \$850,000, respectively, for the years ended December 31, 2018 and 2017.
+Additionally, for the years ended December 31, 2019 and 2018, capital projects have been reduced by \$0 and \$200,000, respectively, to eliminate the general fund and capital fund expenditures related to the creation of improvement authorization.
+The net effect on capital appropriations and related transfers is a decrease of \$200,000 and \$350,000, for the years ended December 31, 2019 and 2018, respectively.